M. Ángeles Serrano

 Experimental Sciences & Mathematics

-M. Ángeles Serrano is an ICREA Research Professor in the Dept. of Condensed Matter Physics at the University of Barcelona, UB.
-She holds a Ph.D. in theoretical physics from UB and a master's in mathematics for finance from the Centre de Recerca Matemàtica, CRM.
-After four years in consulting and finance, she returned to academia in 2004 to study complex networks.
+M. Ángeles Serrano is an ICREA Research Professor in the Dept. of Condensed Matter Physics at the University of Barcelona (UB), and External Faculty at CSH Vienna.
+She holds a Ph.D. in theoretical physics from UB and a master's in mathematics for finance from the CRM.
+After four years in IT consulting and finance, she returned to academia in 2004 to study complex networks.
 She was a postdoctoral researcher at IU (USA), EPFL (Switzerland), and the IFISC Institute (Spain) until 2009, when she was awarded a Ramón y Cajal Fellowship.
-M. Ángeles is a Fellow of the APS and the Network Science Society.
-She has received the APS Outstanding Referee Award and a James McDonnell Foundation Scholar Award for the Study of Complex Systems.
-She serves on the Board of the Statistical and Nonlinear Physics Division of the EPS and is on the Editorial Board of the APS journal Physical Review Research.
-She is a founding member of Complexitat and a founding promoter member of the UB Institute of Complex Systems.
+M. Ángeles is a Fellow of the APS and a Fellow of the Network Science Society.
+She has received the APS Outstanding Referee Award and a James S. McDonnell Foundation Scholar Award for the Study of Complex Systems.
+She serves on the Boards of the EPS Statistical and Nonlinear Physics Division and the Network Science Society.
+She is a founding member of Complexitat and a founding promoter member of the UB Institute of Complex Systems UBICS.

 Research interests

 Complex systems -e.g., the human brain, the Internet, molecular networks in the cell, international trade, and many more- are ubiquitous and around us.
-All of them, regardless of their origin, talk a common language that we are starting to understand.
-A major challenge for a better comprehension of the relation between their structure and function is the characterization of their multiscale nature in space and time.
-At the Mapping Complexity Lab, we are using networks to model and predict the evolution and adaptation capabilities of complex systems.
-We produce models and maps in a latent hyperbolic geometry where distances measure the likelihood of interactions and reveal their multiscale nature, nested architecture, dimensionality, and hidden symmetries.
-Our applications cover a wide variety of real systems, from biological to economic and socio-technological, and AI systems, that we characterize using massive data.
+All of them, regardless of their origin, share a common language that we are starting to understand.
+A major challenge for a better comprehension of the relationship between their structure and function is to characterize their multiscale nature in space and time.
+At the Mapping Complexity Lab, we use networks to model and predict the structure, function, evolution, and adaptive capabilities of complex systems.
+We create models and maps in a latent hyperbolic geometry, where distances quantify the likelihood of interactions and reveal multiscale nature, nested architecture, dimensionality, and hidden symmetries.
+Our applications span a wide range of real systems, from brain connectivity to social networks and AI systems, which we characterize using massive data.

 Selected publications